MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-wwan_nr_neighbor_cells_info.md

 ### -field SystemSubType

-Indicates the system type for which a neighbor cell information is valid.
+Indicates the system subtype for which a neighbor cell information is valid.
 This is applicable for indicating whether a neighbor cell is either an NR or EUTRA cell corresponding to the WWAN data subclasses.
 For a detailed list of values, see the **dataSubclass** member of [**IS_5G_5GC_PRESENT**](nf-wwan-is_5g_5gc_present.md).

 ### -field ProviderIdOffset